 When using massage to relieve any kind of back pain, feel your way slowly, be gentle and use light, rhythmic strokes.
 Always consult your doctor before having back massage if you have had surgery or are currently undergoing treatment for any kind of back complaint.
 You can perform this massage with a deep tissue massager, and it really helps.

-How To Do Massage For Back Pain
+How To Do Back Pain Massage

 The best position for having a back massage is lying face down.
 It is important that the person being massaged is comfortable, so he should lie on a well-padded floor or firm mattress.
 Place a rolled towel or small pillow under the upper chest and neck so that the head can relax in the face-down position and not twist to one side, which can cause strain.
 Cover any areas not being worked on with towels to keep them warm.
 Make sure the massage oil is handy before beginning.
 Here are two back massages shown step-by-step: the first concentrates on the lower back, the second on the upper back.
 However, the two combine quite naturally for an all-over therapeutic and relaxing routine.